 Till at least the 8th century, Maghreb was as black as sub Saharan Africa.
 The men among that indigenous population contributed to the glory of the region, particularly Morocco.
 This hidden part of black history is a key element to be included in the African historical heritage.

-To understand what will be said here, it is absolutely essential to collect information about the steps of settlement in Northern Africa.
+To understand what will be said here, it is absolutely essential to collect information about the appearance of white peoples on Earth and steps of settlement in Northern Africa.
 To summarize, Blacks have lived ever since in Maghreb and represented the majority of the population during the Roman and Arab domination period.
 The ones who were called Berbers in the beginning were those Blacks.

 Actually, it is the slave trade of white people from Europe by the Arab Muslims and the Turkish presence which might have changed the face of Maghreb to the extent that we know nowadays.
 This point was explained in details here.
 According to BBC, almost 1,250,000 white Europeans are alleged to have been enslaved in Maghreb and Libya between only 1530 and 1780 .